GDP for APIs - New ECA/PQG Guide

 In June 2020 the "Good Distribution for Active Substances Guidance on interpretation and implementation" was published as a joint publication of the ECA Foundation and the Pharmaceutical Quality Group (PQG) of the Chartered Quality Institute.
 The monograph is based on the text of the EU GDP Guidelines for active substances for medicinal products for human use, but its principles are applicable to all areas of the global distribution network.

-Live Online Training: Global registration and Life Cycle Management of APIs
+Global Registration and Life Cycle Management for APIs

 Guidelines and supplementary documents